 Filebeat currently supports several

 stdin.
 Each prospector type can be defined multiple times.
 The

 log prospector checks each file to see whether a harvester needs to be started, whether one is already running, or whether the file can be ignored (see

 ignore_older).
-New files are only picked up if the size of the file has changed since the harvester was closed.
+New lines are only picked up if the size of the file has changed since the harvester was closed.

 How does Filebeat keep the state of files?edit

 Filebeat keeps the state of each file and frequently flushes the state to disk in the registry file.
 The state is used to remember the last offset a harvester was reading from and to ensure all log lines are sent.
 If the output, such as Elasticsearch or Logstash, is not reachable, Filebeat keeps track of the last lines sent and will continue reading the files as soon as the output becomes available again.
 While Filebeat is running, the state information is also kept in memory by each prospector.
 When Filebeat is restarted, data from the registry file is used to rebuild the state, and Filebeat continues each harvester at the last known position.

 Each prospector keeps a state for each file it finds.
 Because files can be renamed or moved, the filename and path are not enough to identify a file.
 For each file, Filebeat stores unique identifiers to detect whether a file was harvested previously.

 If your use case involves creating a large number of new files every day, you might find that the registry file grows to be too large.
 See Registry file is too large?edit for details about configuration options that you can set to resolve this issue.